asnocode/asnocode.github.io/_posts/2020-04-27-intro-to-agn.md

 According to McKinsey & Company's "In search of cloud value" report:

- Cloud enables businesses to innovate, which is worth more than x5 what is possible by simply reducing costs.
- The anticipated increase in EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) attributable to cloud adoption is projected to range between 20% and 30% by the year 2030 - but it's expected to vary across different sectors.
+ Cloud enables businesses to innovate, which is worth more than x5 what is possible by simply reducing costs. </br> The anticipated increase in EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) attributable to cloud adoption is projected to range between 20% and 30% by the year 2030 - but it's expected to vary across different sectors. </br>
  Asian companies have the most to gain from the cloud, with $1.2 trillion in EBITDA.
-American institutions stand to capture about $1.1 trillion in cloud value, while European institutions are at $773 billion due to regulatory constraints.
+American institutions stand to capture about $1.1 trillion in cloud value, while European institutions are at $773 billion due to regulatory constraints.</br>
-Companies that have captured the most ROI consistently do 3 things well: 1/ work closely with business leaders to focus on high-value business cases, 2/ build a robust cloud foundation, and 3/ adopt a product-oriented operating model.
+Companies that have captured the most ROI consistently do 3 things well: 1/ work closely with business leaders to focus on high-value business cases, 2/ build a robust cloud foundation, and 3/ adopt a product-oriented operating model. </br>

 ### 2. Large Organizations with Multi-Cloud and Hybrid Environments
 Multi-cloud and Hybrid (mixing cloud and on-premise infrastructure) environments are a trend that is here to stay.
 According to Forbes, by 2024, 85% of large-sized companies will have a multi-cloud strategy.
 Organizations recognize the importance of leveraging multiple cloud providers and on-premises infrastructure to optimize performance, enhance redundancy, and mitigate risks.